KevinShindel/MachineLearning/BlueCourses/Deep Learning Essentials/CP 4 - Convolutional neural networks.md

 - - When the user trains this system, simply store output vector for each image together with given class label
 - For a new image , look at k-nearest neighbors in the output space
 - - We then see for these neighbors which class they belong to (A, B, C) and simply derive the probabilities based on this set.
-- Works suprisingly well, even for images that are not in ImageNet
+- Works surprisingly well, even for images that are not in ImageNet
 - - The network might think of a lemon for a banana, but it will not think of a car
 - - When we give another banana picture to predict the network will think  lemon again
 - - We simply translate this to the user as 'its' a banana'